lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 design big changes to the code base you wouldn't even begin to imagine in a polyrepo setup.

-The general point is that constraints unlock creativity.
+The point is that constraints unlock creativity.
 I believe this is valid well outside of the boundaries of a monorepo, but that's a different story.

 Small changes also benefit from a monorepo approach.